psy0rz/zfs_autobackup/README.md

 * Supports resuming of interrupted transfers. (via the zfs extensible_dataset feature)
 * Backups and snapshots can be named to prevent conflicts. (multiple backups from and to the same filesystems are no problem)
 * Always creates a new snapshot before starting.
-* Checks everything and aborts on errors.
+* Checks everything but tries continue on non-fatal errors when possible.
+(Reports error-count when done)
 * Ability to 'finish' aborted backups to see what goes wrong.
 * Easy to debug and has a test-mode.
 Actual unix commands are printed.
 * Keeps latest X snapshots remote and locally. (default 30, configurable)